rpellerin/dotfiles/README.md

 chsh -s /bin/zsh # Now log out of your session and back in for this to take effect
 ```

 At this point, CTRL+R and CTRL+T do not work.
-Step #18 (Fuzzy finder) will make it work.
+Step "Fuzzy finder" will make it work.

 ## [mise](https://github.com/jdx/mise) (replaces [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script)) + NodeJS